Form

 }

-All white-space characters at the beginning and end of a value will be removed, preventing users from bypassing required input validation:
+All white-space characters at the beginning and end of a value are removed, preventing users from passing through required input validation:

 <form method="post">